Practice Profile

 During pupillage Michael also assisted at a planning inquiry concerned with the correct interpretation and application of the flooding sequential test and a planning inquiry addressing issues of landscape and 5YHLS in the context of an emerging local plan.

-Much of Michael’s planning work raises environmental issues, particularly in relation to the Environmental Impact Assessment Directive.
+Much of Michael’s planning work raises environmental issues, particularly in relation to the Environmental Impact Assessment Directive and the Habitats Directive.
+Please see the planning section for more information on Michael’s environmental work.

-Michael is currently instructed in a significant prosecution being brought by the Environment Agency against six defendants under sections 33 and 34 of the Environmental Protection Act 1990.
-Michael has also been instructed as sole counsel in s82 Environmental Protection Act 1990 proceedings.
+Michael was instructed in a significant prosecution being brought by the Environment Agency against six defendants under sections 33 and 34 of the Environmental Protection Act 1990.
+Michael has also been instructed as sole counsel in statutory nuisance proceedings under the Environmental Protection Act 1990.

 Michael is a regular contributor to the FTB Environmental Law Blog and has also lectured on the MSC in Construction Law and Dispute Resolution at King’s College London on ‘Environmental Law in Construction’.

-Michael has extensive experience in licensing matters.
+Michael has extensive experience in licensing matters and was instructed (as junior to Gerald Gouriet KC) in the Supreme Court case of Uber Britannia Ltd v Sefton Borough Council [2025] UKSC 31.
 Michael has been instructed for multiple review and summary review hearings of premises licences, including high-profile reviews receiving local media coverage following allegations of stabbings and sexual assault.

-Michael has also been instructed in licensing appeals for both appellants and licensing authorities.
-Michael has also appeared as sole counsel in the High Court in relation to an appeal by way of case stated and was instructed as junior counsel to Gerald Gouriet KC in the Court of Appeal in Uber Britannia Limited v Sefton Borough Council [2024] EWCA Civ 802.
-Michael is also instructed as junior counsel for the Supreme Court hearing.
+Michael has also been instructed in licensing appeals concerning premises licences and taxi licences for both appellants and licensing authorities.
+Michael has also appeared as sole counsel in the High Court in relation to an appeal by way of case stated.

 Michael was recently seconded part-time to Westminster City Council as a legal advisor to the Licensing Sub-Committee, where he gained experience on a wide range of licensing issues.

-Michael is on the editorial board of the Journal of Licensing and has written three articles which have been published in the Journal of Licensing on the principle of regularity, Sexual Entertainment Venues and the Public Sector Equality Duty.
+Michael is on the editorial board of the Journal of Licensing and has written four articles which have been published in the Journal of Licensing on the principle of regularity, Sexual Entertainment Venues, the Public Sector Equality Duty and costs in licensing appeals.

 Michael has a growing public law practice, and much of his planning, environmental and licensing work is closely related to public law matters such as: